The best places to live in San Francisco

 Novato, located in the North Bay region of San Francisco, is another great area for expats with children.
 There are numerous good public schools in the area, as well as several private schools.
 Novato has an abundance of parks and museums, so there's plenty for families to do.
 There is also a growing number of chic eateries and boutique fashion stores in the area.

-San Francisco is popular with young expats starting careers in finance and technology, and it has some excellent living options for those that want to be close to the hustle and bustle of the Golden Gate City.
+San Francisco is popular with young expats starting careers in the area's famous tech hub, and it has some excellent living options for those that want to be close to the hustle and bustle of the Golden Gate City.

 SoMa’s proximity to the city centre makes it perfect for those who make it a priority to be close to work, and its massive residential blocks and warehouse conversions are popular with young professionals in San Francisco.